- April 17, 2018

 - Category: Blog, Health & Wellness, Lifestyle

-We began our climb around 10am in the morning and the first 2 miles were just fine – talking about what’s been going on over the last couple months, jobs, baseball season.
-Then Drew and I got to ice and snow – I forgot we were only into the first week of March.
-Well we did not have spikes or poles, but we said why not.
-So we trekked the last two miles uphill in the 3-6 inches of snow and it was grueling.
+We began our climb around 10am in the morning and the first 2 miles were just fine – talking about what’s been going on over the last couple months: jobs, baseball season, etc. Then Drew and I encountered ice and snow – I forgot we were only into the first week of March.
+Well, we didn’t have spikes or poles, but we figured ‘why not’.
+So we trekked the last two miles uphill in the 3-6 inches of snow – it was grueling.
 We tried to ease the pain by counting down from 10 on the number of switchbacks and kept asking people as they were coming down how much farther.
 We finally could see just blue skies and sun and finally we were at the top.

 The first couple miles is pretty flat, just following the raging river when you get to a fork in the road to follow it towards the falls or head towards the lake.
 We went for the falls first and made the climb to the 3 landing spots–lower, middle, and upper falls.
 All three had beautiful views of course; we were lucky we had such nice weather.
 We also came across many dogs, families, and friends hiking up the mountain – very kid/family friendly trail.
 Upon conquering the falls you have the choice to go back down the Woody Trail or continue the loop to Wallace Lake.

 Most families who had ventured through took their families back down the trail, but anyone who wanted a bit more of a challenge went for the loop.
 Odd thing about following the loop trail is you find yourself exiting the park and seeing a ton of clear-cutting and logged trees for a couple miles, but then re-entering the forest of beauty in a couple miles.

 Latest posts by Taylor Shimizu (see all)

-- Journey to 25 Hikes, 100 Miles (Part 3: Hikes with Views) - July 12, 2018
+- Journey to 25 Hikes and 100 Miles – Part 4: Summer Hikes - August 11, 2018